Think resistance bands are just about saving space? Or that they’re “too easy” to score you the results you want? Think again.

 How to Choose Exercise Bands

-If you currently belong to a gym, it’s worth checking to see if it has any resistance bands that you can try out.
-Or, if you’re ready to take the plunge and create your home gym, you’ll be glad to know that resistance bands are some of the most cost-effective pieces of fitness equipment that you can buy.
+If you’re ready to take the plunge and create your home gym, you’ll be glad to know that resistance bands are some of the most cost-effective pieces of fitness equipment that you can buy.

 Flat vs. tubed exercise bands